arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

 reduction - The function to reduce two list elements to a single element.
 ```

-This is encouraging: whenever you happen to develop a custom operator,
+This is encouraging: whenever you happen to develop a custom operator
 and then you discover that the standard F# library natively supports
 it, that's the sign that you hit the nail on the head.